luigirizzo/netmap/README.ptnetmap.md

 Netmap is a framework for high performance network I/O. It exposes an hardware-independent API which allows userspace application to directly interact with NIC hardware rings, in order to receive and transmit Ethernet frames.
-Rings are always accessed in the context of system calls and NIC interrups are used to notify applications about NIC processing completion.
+Rings are always accessed in the context of system calls and NIC interrupts are used to notify applications about NIC processing completion.
 The performance boost of netmap w.r.t. traditional socket API primarily comes
 from: (i) batching, since it is possible to send/receive hundreds of packets